dwyl/aws-ses-lambda/README.md

 There are _way_ more reasons
-_why_ we are handcrafting this app than the ones stated above.
+_why_ we are handcrafting this app than the ones stated above. <br />
-We see email as "_operationally strategic_",
-not merely "_transactional_".
-i.e. not something to be "_outsourced_"
-to a "black box" provider that "_takes care of everything_" for us.
+We see email as our primary feedback mechanism and thus "_operationally strategic_", not merely "_transactional_". i.e. not something to be "_outsourced_" to a "black box" provider that "_takes care of everything_" for us.
-We want to have full control and deep insights into our email system.
+We want to have full control and deep insights into our email system. <br />
+By using a _decoupled_ lambda function to send email and subscribe to SNS events we keep all the AWS specific functionality in a single place.
+This is easy to reason about, maintain and _extend_ when required.
+In the future, if we decide to switch email sending provider, (_or run our own email service_), we can simply re-write the `sendemail` and `parse_notification` functions and not need to touch our **`email`** analytics dashboard at all!

+For now SES is _by far_ the cheapest and superbly reliable way to send email.
+We are very happy to let AWS take care of _this_ part of our stack.